The Bird That Carried the Hero: Adamson, Fandor, and the Hindu Garuda

 Confidence and Evidence

-• Basis: The service-relationship feature of the Hindu Garuda tradition specifically matches the training-relationship the Urantia Book describes for the fandor.
-The Aryan-Andite transmission route from the Adamsonite Kopet Dagh civilization into India is documented in the Urantia material and corroborated by modern population genetics.
-The integrated account of both Anzu and Garuda traditions as preserving different aspects of the same real fandor species is more parsimonious than the assumption of independent origin.
+- Basis: The service relationship of the Hindu Garuda tradition specifically matches the training relationship the Urantia Book describes for the fandor.
+The Andite and Aryan transmission route from the Adamsonite Kopet Dagh civilization into India is stated in the Urantia material (77:5.10, 78:5.5).
+The integrated account of both the Anzu and Garuda traditions as preserving different aspects of the same real fandor species is more economical than the assumption of independent origin.
+The article does not claim that the text states Adamson rode fandors; it claims that the mounted figure on a great bird was a real feature of his world and a plausible seed for the later iconography.

 Related Decoder Articles